PostHog/posthog.com/contents/founders/cracked-manifesto.md

 No!
 The following are definitely not prerequisites to being cracked:

 - Fancy companies on your resume.
-You don’t need to have worked at a FAANG/MAMAA/shit hot SV-based company.
+You don’t need to have worked at a FAANG/MAMAA/shit-hot SV-based company.
 We welcome cracked engineers who held together failing companies – we like their paranoia.

 - Being an asshole.
 People need to want to work with you – saying ‘screw you, I’m doing this anyway’ is uncracked behavior if you can’t back it up.

 - There is no number of years of experience that correlates with crackedness, in either direction.

-- You built a side project used by 1m people.
+- You built a side project used by one million people.
 Side projects are often great signs of crackedness/ownership, but they don’t have to be commercially successful – they just have to be interesting.

 Adopting this mentality has noticeably increased the diversity of people applying to work with us at PostHog, as it ignores some of the traditional markers of status when it comes to job applications.